 • CFS and LOA must be legalized by the Vietnamese Embassy in the exporting country.

-To legally sell or import cosmetic products in Vietnam, businesses must complete the cosmetic product notification process via the Ministry of Health (MoH)’s online portal.
-Below is a detailed, updated step-by-step guide to help you navigate the cosmetic registration process in Vietnam efficiently.
+To legally import or distribute cosmetics in Vietnam, businesses must complete the cosmetic product notification process via the Ministry of Health’s National Single Window Portal.

 Step 1: Prepare the Cosmetic Notification Dossier